Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Corrections

 The criterion on the TPC $z$-vertex position, discussed in~section~\ref{sec:zCut}, reduces the accepted luminosity relative to the luminosity delivered by the collider.
 In order to account for this loss, $z$-positions of primary vertices for each RHIC fill are independently fitted by a normal distribution.
 Then, the efficiency is estimated based on the obtained values of the mean and standard deviation.
 Another method is also used.
 This involves calculating the fraction of lost luminosity directly from the $\zvtx$ distribution.
 The difference between the two methods is about 2\% and is independent of the fill number.
 Therefore, the average of the two efficiency corrections is used to correct the data.
 A typical vertex-cut efficiency is 90\%.

-The TPC vertex efficiency is studied using global tracks, which are tracks that are not required to be associated with the primary vertex.
-Events that mimic CEP are examined to determine if they form a good primary vertex.
-These events are required to have exactly two good-quality, global TPC tracks matched with TOF.
+In order to determine the TPC vertex reconstruction efficiency, a data-driven method is used.
+A data set, which contains tracks that are not required to be associated with the primary vertex is used.
+Two such tracks that form a CEP-like topology are examined to determine if they form a good primary vertex.
+These events are required to have exactly two good-quality TPC tracks matched with TOF.
 The same good-quality track criteria as described in~section~\ref{sec:tpc_tracks} are applied.
 The efficiency is determined as follows:

 where \(N_{\text{vertices}}^{\text{reco}}\) and \(N_{\text{vertices}}^{\text{examined}}\) are the number of successfully reconstructed and examined vertices, respectively.
 The average TPC vertex reconstruction efficiency is $89.6$\%.